camunda/camunda-8-js-sdk/README.md

 Any configuration passed in to the `Camunda8` constructor is merged over any configuration in the environment.

 The configuration object fields and the environment variables have exactly the same names.
 See the file `src/lib/Configuration.ts` for a complete list of configuration.

+## A note on how int64 is handled in the JavaScript SDK

+Entity keys in Camunda 8 are stored and represented as `int64` numbers.
+The range of `int64` extends to numbers that cannot be represented by the JavaScript `number` type.
+To deal with this, `int64` keys are serialised by the SDK to the JavaScript `string` type.
+See [this issue](https://github.com/camunda-community-hub/camunda-8-js-sdk/issues/78) for more details.

+Some number values - for example: "_total returned results_ " - may be specified as `int64` in the API specifications.
+Although these numbers will usually not contain unsafe values, they are always serialised to `string`.

+For `int64` values whose type is not known ahead of time, such as job variables, you can pass an annotated Dto object to decode them reliably.
+If no Dto is specified, the default behaviour of the SDK is to serialise all numbers to JavaScript `number`, and if a number value is detected at runtime that cannot be accurately stored as `number`, to throw an Exception.

 ## OAuth